10 Things You Didn’t Know about the Real Marie Antoinette

 Allison Pittman, author of more than a dozen critically acclaimed novels, is a three-time Christy finalist—twice for her Sister Wife series and once for All for a Story from her take on the Roaring Twenties.
 She lives in San Antonio, Texas, blissfully sharing an empty nest with her husband, Mike.

-You can learn more about Allison HERE.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+You can learn more about Allison HERE.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.